How to change Default File Save Location in Microsoft Word

 In the Picture below as you can see I have a separate dedicated partition as “Documents” which I have selected and all my documents automatically gets saved there.

-It does make a lot of sense and saves you lot of trouble and even saves you from disaster to have dedicated partition’s for your Documents, Collections of Photos, Music collections, Video collections etc. Keep the Operating system files separated from the user files, so even if your main system drive crashes, or you need to format for fresh windows installation your files are safe in their own partitions.
+This Keeps the Operating system files separated from the user files.
+So even if your main system drive crashes, or you need to format for fresh windows installation your files are safe in their own partitions.